3DUI/testing-interface/documentation/discrete.md

 - <span class="instruction">LMB ![Left Mouse Button](images/LMB_click.png) on the red slider + moving up/down</span>: model will rotate up/down
 - <span class="instruction">LMB ![Left Mouse Button](images/LMB_click.png) on the blue slider + moving clockwise/anticlockwise</span>: model will rotate clockwise/anticlockwise
 - <span class="instruction">LMB ![Left Mouse Button](images/LMB_click.png) in between the sliders + moving in any direction</span>: model will rotate in the direction you move it (see the hard copy manual on the Arcball controller).

+## Tips

+- Try using the Arcball controller to get the model roughly where you want it.
+Then, use the sliders to position it accurately.
+- Try positioning the model one axis at a time, using each slider in turn.